willswire/unifi-ddns/README.md

 - `Server`: the free, hosted Cloudflare Worker at `unificloudflareddns.com/update?ip=%i&hostname=`

 ## Acknowledgements
 - [inadyn](https://github.com/troglobit/inadyn) is an open-source application that supports different dynamic DNS providers.
+It's used by UniFi OS on newer devices under-the-hood to update your public IP address.
+(UDM onwards)
-It's used by UniFi OS under-the-hood to update your public IP address.
+- [ddclient](https://github.com/ddclient/ddclient) is an open-source application that supports different dynamic DNS providers.
+It's used by UniFi OS on older devices under-the-hood to update your public IP address. (such as the USG-3P)
 - [inadyn-cloudflare](https://github.com/blackjid/inadyn-cloudflare) much of the code for this project is taken from [blackjid](https://github.com/blackjid)'s project.
 - [Cloudflare Workers Basic Auth Example](https://developers.cloudflare.com/workers/examples/basic-auth)